 The cold months are from December to February, with average temperatures in January minus 1,9 degrees.
 Summer starts in June and lasts for three months, the warmest time being in July and August.
 Temperatures are usually between 25 and 27 degrees then and are suitable for green schools, excursions or, for example, visiting the International language camp for children LuckyKids in Bansko which includes English language classes.

 Summer temperatures for the mid-mountain area are 19-23 degrees and 15-18 degrees in the high-mountain one.
 At the end of March, the weather becomes more or less stable to warming, but the probability of spring cooling remains until mid-May, which again indicates the need to monitor the short-term weather forecast for Bansko.

 In September temperatures fall and cooling is noticeable.
 According to the weather forecast statistics for Bansko, the average date from which the chilly days start is 24 September.
 It has happened, however, that they have been “postponed” for 22 October.
 In any case, autumn, just like spring here, is pretty short.

 Minimum 24-hour temperatures are measured before sunrise.
 In the winter, this is at about 07:00-08:00 AM, in the summer – at about 04:00-05:00 AM.
 Maximum temperatures are measured about 03:00 PM.

 A Rose of Winds

-The wind also matters when determining whether it will be suitable for going out into the nature.
-Therefore, it is an essential part of the weather forecast for Bansko.
+Wind should also be considered when deciding whether to go out into nature.
+That’s why wind is an important part of the weather forecast for Bansko.